1.

 SAT & ACT

-The Scholastic Assessment Test (SAT) and the American College Testing (ACT) are offered by The College Board several times during the year.
-These tests are not required by the state or school system, and are not administered by Cobb schools; however, most colleges and universities use SAT and/or ACT scores in determining student admission.
-Most college-bound students take one or both of these tests during either their junior or senior year.
-Both the SAT and ACT can be taken as many times as the student wants to.
+The Scholastic Aptitude Test (SAT) and the American College Testing (ACT) are offered multiple times throughout the year.
+Both tests are developed by the College Board.
+The SAT and ACT are college entrance tests – scores are used by some colleges and universities as part of the student admission process.
+Most college-bound students take one or both tests during either their junior or senior year.